Marbella Real Estate Market Report 2024 – 2025

 New Urban Plan

-After years, the Marbella Town Hall granted initial approval of the general Urban Development Plan (Plan General de Ordenación Urbana 'PGOM') earlier this year.
-A whitepaper that lays out the design for the city's planning model and whose final approval is expected in early 2025.
+After years, the Marbella Town Hall granted initial approval of the general Urban Development Plan (Plan General de Ordenación Municipal 'PGOM') earlier this year.
+A whitepaper that lays out the design for the city's planning model, whose final approval is expected in 2025.
 It will be followed by the Urban Development Plan (Plan de Ordenación Urbana 'POU'), which includes the detailed urban planning and is expected to be approved within the next two years.

 If successful, this long-awaited document will pave the way for the legalisation of thousands of properties with a hitherto ambiguous status, as well as provide clear guidelines for future development and the obtaining of building licences.
 In other words, a normalisation of the urban planning situation that will end Marbella’s disadvantage with regard to other towns on the Costa del Sol.